Appleseed/learn/docs/portal/designer/index.rst

 Set your Theme And Layout
 -----------------------
 To apply your theme to the Appleseed site, you will then need to switch to your theme in the **Theme and layout settings**.
 Global Layouts and Themes for the whole site can be set or switched on the **Site Settings** page from the **Site Manager** dropdown in the top Admin Menu.
-Under the **Theme and layout setting** tab, there are fields for **Page Layout** and **Theme** with dropdown menu arrows on the right, so you can choose from those available.
+Under the **Theme and layout settings** tab, there are fields for **Page Layout** and **Theme** with dropdown menu arrows on the right, so you can choose from those available.
 Once your new theme and layout have been deployed to the site, you should be able to see them on this list,  choose them, click Apply Changes, and check out how the theme looks.

 .. image:: ../images/site-settings-screenshot.png